epfl-ada/ada-2025-project-othertagada/README.md

 | **NUM_COMMENTS** | Number of comments under the post |

 # Methods
+**To make it easier to work with our datasets and to focus our attention on relevant data:**

+Keep only the posts of the top 10 subreddits that interact the most with either r/kotakuinaction (main pro-GamerGate subreddit) or r/gamerghazi (main counterpart of kotakuinaction)

+**To understand the "players" and their relationships:**
+- User Similarity: A heatmap of user similarity is generated to measure the overlap of user bases between different subreddits.

+- Clustering: Users are clustered using data_gamergate (large) based on behavioral features, including: Average link sentiment and LIWC

+- Activity Metrics: Histograms of posts per user are compared between KotakuInAction (KiA) and GamerGhazi (GiA), cross-referenced with link sentiment to identify if high-volume users drive negativity.

+- Deleted Content Analysis: Comparison of deleted vs. non-deleted users/posts to check for differences using LIWC.

+**To map "how it played out" over time:**

+- Event Detection: Identification of spikes in total post volume correlated with a timeline of real-world GamerGate events.

+- Dynamic Network Visualization: A network graph with a time slider to visualize the structural evolution of the community.

+**Linguistic & Sentiment Analysis
+To analyze speech patterns and misogyny:**

+- Statistical Hypothesis Testing (T-tests): The distribution of LIWC categories (Sexual, Swear, Anger, Sad) in KiA is compared against the global distribution using T-tests (p-values) to quantitatively verify if the discourse in KiA is distinct (e.g., significantly more toxic or misogynistic).

+**Topic Modeling
+To understand what was being discussed:**

+- TF-IDF Matrix: Used to weigh word importance within posts.

+- Topic Extraction: Identification of "Top Topics" per subreddit and an analysis of topic evolution per month to see how the narrative shifted.

+- Topic Classification: A model trained to predict the subreddit based on the topic, with accuracy used as a metric of discourse distinctiveness.

 # Proposed timeline
 | **Week** |**Dates**| **Tasks** |